Sweetener (album): Rankings

-Legacy
+Legacy and accolades

-Grande's embrace of trap music on the album was praised by some critics for showcasing the contemporary influence of hip hop on pop music.
-Elias Leight of Rolling Stone declared that Sweetener "proved trap was the new pop" with the collaborations with Williams, Martin and Salmanzadeh.
-Leight stated "the mass embrace of the trap template demonstrates the remarkable extent to which a once-niche style now rules modern production".
-In Billboards opinion, "while [Grande's] peers and predecessors find themselves victim to changing tastes and trends within the pop landscape, Ariana continues to rise untouched above them".
+Grande's embrace of trap music on Sweetener was praised for showcasing the contemporary influence of hip hop on pop music; Elias Leight of Rolling Stone argued that Sweetener reflected the growing dominance of trap music within mainstream pop, particularly through Grande's collaborations with Williams, Martin, and Salmanzadeh.
+He viewed the album as an example of how trap production had become widely "remarkable" into 2010s music.
+Billboard considered Grande to have avoided the commercial difficulties experienced by some of her contemporaries amid changing trends in "pop landscape".

 Sweeteners message of love, positivity, and resilience has been noted by media outlets as one of its signature traits.
-Evening Standard named Grande "the most important artist of 2018" due in part to the positivity she expressed in the album.
-Paper paralleled the album with Beyoncé's Lemonade (2016), saying "like Beyoncé who made Lemonade from her own life's lemons just two years ago, Sweeteners legacy will be its resoundingly positive message about true love's grace and its ability to help us cope with loss".
+(Note: Attributed to multiple sources) Evening Standard named Grande "the most important artist of 2018" due in part to the positivity she expressed in the album.
+Paper paralleled the album with Beyoncé's sixth studio album, Lemonade (2016), stating: "like Beyoncé who made Lemonade from her own life's lemons just two years ago, Sweeteners legacy will be its resoundingly positive message about true love's grace and its ability to help us cope with loss."